lnx1288/COA-all-in-one/contents/identity-management/Create-and-manage-RC-files-to-authenticate-with-Keystone-for-command-line-use.md

    This will ensure the variables are set up.

-__NOTE__: you can pass the above variables to each `openstack` command using flags instead of using environment variables, although the file-based method saves time if multiple commands are to be run.
+__NOTE__: you can pass the above variables to each `openstack` command using flags instead of using environment variables, although the environment variables approach save time if multiple commands are to be run.
 Example of flag usage:

 ```
 openstack --os-username=admin --os-user-domain-name=Default \